testground/infra/k8s/eks/README.md

 - Attach this SG to the worker nodes on port 22
 - Or you can always manually add a rule in the worker nodes' SG to whitelist the desired IP address on port 22
 - Note that all manual additions will prevent the eksctl stack from getting deleted, please refer to the `delete cluster` section of this guide

+### Adding SSH access to running worker nodes

+In case you have already created a cluster using the script and want to add SSH access to your worker nodes, you may execute the `add-ssh-key-to-running-nodes.yml` on the cluster.
+It will deploy a daemonset (one pod per worker node) which will deploy your public key to the nodes.

+After that is done, you may delete the daemonset and proceed connecting to the worker nodes.
+Refer to the `.yml` for more details.

 ### Scaling a running cluster